 EV’s made up just 0.5% of new light vehicle registrations in NZ in 2016.
 This market share was behind the global share of 0.86%, and way behind leading countries like the Netherlands and Norway, where it was close to 30%.
 However, it’s growing fast.
 So far this year, EV registrations are three times higher than in 2016.
 We’re well on track for the Government’s goal of doubling EVs each year to reach 64,000 by 2021, which will require market share to grow to around 10% by that year.

-To realise Vivid’s scenarios we would need that growth to continue, and for virtually all new cars to be electric by 2030.1 It’s ambitious, but the rapid cost reductions described above make it entirely plausible.
+To realise Vivid’s scenarios we would need that growth to continue, and for virtually all new cars to be electric by 2030.
+This is based on a continuation of current trends in NZ where the average light vehicle lasts around 19 years before being scrapped, and most travel is done by newer vehicles.
+It’s ambitious, but the rapid cost reductions described above make it entirely plausible.
 In fact, India’s energy minister recently unveiled plans aiming to achieve exactly that.

 ARE WE IN FOR DISRUPTION?